klarna/sample-ondemand-backend/README.md

 The server logs all API requests it performs to the terminal, so you can see what's going on even without diving into the code.

 ## Integration with the Klarna on Demand API
 This sample backend interacts directly with Klarna's on Demand API, specifically for the purpose of authorizing and capturing orders.
-You can read more about the API in the [official documentation (coming soon)](http://developers.klarna.com).
+You can read more about the API [here](http://docs.inapp.apiary.io/).

 ## Running the server
 If you wish to run the server, the first step is [installing Ruby](https://www.ruby-lang.org/en/documentation/installation/).